RWinterburn/ci-project-4/beats/readme.md

+## to do list

+Add css to all auth pages by getting the templates out of the original folder and overriding them give users the option to delete their account and details off the website and database have an option to contact producer fix stripe webhook and backend for pages meeting with brian is on the 29th 9clock

 # Beats
 Beats is a website where users can purchase royalty free beats and use them for their background music across different media.